hao-wang/janlp/README.md

 ### `POST /tokenize`:

 Split a Japanese sentence into tokens.
-E.g., with payload
+E.g., with request payload

 ```json
 {